M. Scott Knox, Executive Director

 Sam Hunt, Head Chef & Instructor

-Noted North Shore chef Sam Hunt brings his talents to Root NS, Inc., as Master Chef/Instructor.
+Noted North Shore chef Sam Hunt brings his talents to Root as Master Chef/Instructor.
 In this core role of chef as teacher, Sam is responsible for creating a positive learning environment for Root students, implementing culinary classroom curriculum, integrating the students into production, and motivating them to achieve their highest potential.

-Hunt, who holds a BA in industrial design from Syracuse University and an associate culinary degree from Scottsdale Culinary Institute, worked for the past four years as Operations Manager at The Wild Horse in Beverly, managing all aspects of 120-seat restaurant.
+Hunt, who holds a BA in industrial design from Syracuse University and an associate culinary degree from Scottsdale Culinary Institute, worked for four years as Operations Manager at The Wild Horse in Beverly, managing all aspects of 120-seat restaurant.
 Prior to that he served for four years as Chef/General Manager at 15 Walnut in Hamilton, overseeing the redesign, relaunch and expansion to an award-winning restaurant which earned multiple awards under his direction including BONS: Best New Restaurant, Best Burger; Yankee Magazine: Top Pick; Top Chef North Shore.
 Sam began his career in 2003 first as line cook and then as sous chef at No. 9 Park in Boston.
 From there he moved to Westside Lounge in Cambridge where he managed the daily operation of the kitchen and 60-seat restaurant.

 In addition to his culinary experience, Sam developed the mobile web application, OUI Chef APP, to empower independent restaurants by delivering a communication platform for both internal and external needs.